Submit a Nobel Peace Prize nomination

 What will happen to your nomination?

-Your nomination will be acknowledged by the clerk of the Committee.
+Your nomination will be acknowledged by the clerk of the Task Group.
 The nomination and supporting information will be provided to the committee members.
-It will be discussed at a subsequent telephone conference of the Committee, and taken forward as appropriate.
+It will be discussed at a subsequent telephone conference of the Task Group, and taken forward as appropriate.
 All nominations receive prayerful consideration.
-The Committee will meet in October 2013 to make its final determination, which is presented to the AFSC Board for approval in early November.
-The Executive Secretary of AFSC sends a letter with supporting documentation to the Nobel Committee in Oslo before February 1.
+The Task Group will meet in late fall to make its final determination, which is presented to the AFSC Board for approval shortly after.
+The Executive Secretary of AFSC sends a letter with supporting documentation to the AFSC Nobel Peace Prize Nominating Task Group in Oslo before February 1.
 Once our nomination has been received in Oslo, we will notify all who have sent us candidates of the Quaker nominee for the year.

 Thank you for your participation in this important process.